filiph/HYG-Database/jekyll/index.markdown

 I simply applied a well-documented algorithm to an obvious-in-retrospect dataset.

-Of course, it wasn't that simple to actually arrive to something usable.
-It took me 5 months to arrive at the winning formula[^7] – there are many parameters that have to be chosen by experimentation, and every training of such a large Kohonen network takes anything from half a day to more than a _month_ of continuous CPU usage.
+Of course, it wasn't that simple to actually arrive at something usable.
+It took me 5 months to find the winning formula[^7] – there are many parameters that have to be chosen by experimentation, and every training of such a large Kohonen network takes anything from half a day to more than a _month_ of continuous CPU usage.

 [^7]: Weekends and evenings, April to August 2014.